parkersruth/parkersruth.github.io/content/_index.md

 Cardiovascular health is among the most important factors for longevity and overall wellbeing.
 I envision a future where affordable wearables can measure continuous changes in important parameters of heart and blood vessel function.
 I'm currently leading a moonshot project designing novel sensors and algorithms for measuring digital biomarkers of cardiovascular health.
-This work is funded by a $200,000 Wu Tsai Human Performance Alliance Seed Grant.
+This work is funded by a \$200,000 Wu Tsai Human Performance Alliance Seed Grant and a \$148,000 NIH F31 Fellowship.
 While this project remains in stealth mode, my prior work on cardiovascular sensing is described below.

 {{< image src="wu_sim.svg" width="20em" >}}